 For the rest of the year, the Social Studies Curriculum is divided into an A and B year.
 During the A year, we focus on Communities and during the B year we focus on United States Geography.
 Throughout the A year, we explore various communities that we are a part of beginning with our families, our classroom, our school and finally spreading outward to our towns.
 We go on various field trips to learn about community helpers and institutions like the firehouses, farms, post offices and local merchants.
 We also explore the natural community around us to find out what animals and plants live in our community and how we effect and are affected by them.
 During our B year, we “travel” around our country learning about the food, key features, states and ecosystems that make up our country.
 We begin by exploring geographical elements like landforms, borders, maps, and regions to create a common language and skill set that we can use when we explore our country.
 Students get their hands dirty cooking food from various regions, making up songs in the style of different regions and creating various landforms and environments that they would find across our country.

 The Kindergarten Language Arts curriculum is rich and exciting, as the children are taking their first steps towards literacy.
-We have a balanced curriculum with the Four Blocks Model used as a guide.
+We have a balanced approach to guiding students on their journey of reading and writing.
 The children are provided with daily opportunities for oral language through storytelling, sharing and discussions.
-Students have the opportunities to explore a variety of genres through quality literature.
-The students learn recognition and reproduction of uppercase and lowercase letters through Handwriting Without Tears program.
+Students have the opportunities to explore a variety of genres through quality literature and texts.
+The students learn recognition and reproduction of uppercase and lowercase letters.
 They develop phonemic awareness as they learn the letter names and sounds and gain an understanding of the conventions of print through daily games and lessons.
 Emergent literacy skills and strategies are developed through authentic reading and writing opportunities during Reader’s and Writer’s Workshop and explored during literacy stations.
 Our goal is for all of our students to enjoy the purpose and process of reading and writing, as well as view themselves as readers, authors, and illustrators.

-The Singapore Math curriculum is used as a guide for our Math program.
-It is based on an approach that moves from concrete, through pictorial, and finally abstract concepts.
-Singapore Math, which is used throughout the Lower School, is based on a spiral progression, which builds on concepts already taught and mastered.
-Our Math program is based on the understanding that children learn in different ways, while including metacognitive elements such as Math journaling, so students can monitor their own thought processes.
+Our Math program is based on the understanding that children learn in different ways.
+Our studies are integrated throughout various subjects such as Language Arts, Social Studies and Science and Nature.
+Our young mathematicians participate in metacognitive strategies such as Math journaling, where they monitor their own thought processes.
 Manipulatives and hands-on games help students explore new concepts and encourages active learning.
-In Kindergarten, students learn to match, sort, order, and identify shapes and patterns, experiment with length, weight, time, and money, compare and contrast, and begin to add and subtract numbers up to twenty.
+Students often choose to work with Math materials during free play time; creating games and transferring their learning into new situations.
+In Kindergarten, students learn to match, sort, order, and identify shapes and patterns.
+They experiment with length, weight, time, and money, compare and contrast, and begin to add and subtract numbers up to twenty.

 The curriculum as a whole is inquiry based and multidisciplinary.
 We use thematic studies and many of our lessons combine components from several disciplines.
 Like so much of the Kindergarten work, the Science curriculum utilizes a lot of hands on situations.
 We are grateful to have the resources of our beautiful campus.
 We go on several nature walks a week.
 We model for the children how to be a scientific observer and give them the opportunity to be observers themselves.
 We have a science table in our classroom where we always have things for them to explore.
 Children learn about what is alive and what is not and what plants and animals need, and do, to survive.
 We do a lot of measurement and graphing.
 The curriculum includes Earth science and life science, especially in the spring, when we do a unit about sprouting seeds and planting, etc. Some anatomy is included in our “all about me” study, where we talk about our senses and how our amazing bodies work.
 Physical geography and astronomy is fascinating to young children and we have many discussions, such as the fact that the sun is the center of the universe and everything spins around it.
 We do a float tank to see what floats and what sinks and we do experiments with snow when it arrives, melting it and seeing how much space it takes up etc. Of course we are always talking about ecology and how to best take care of our Earth.